Three Types of Securities Investments

 A Security is a Security by Any Other Name

 Today, the term security refers to just about any negotiable financial instrument, such as a stock, bond, options contract, or shares of a mutual fund.
-Consider the term “security,” or “securities,” interchangeable with the word “investment,” and the term “securities market” interchangeable with the work “capital markets” or simply “the market.”
+Consider the term “security,” or “securities,” interchangeable with the word “investment,” and the term “securities market” interchangeable with the word “capital markets” or simply “the market.”
 Securities fall into three broad categories:

 - Debt Securities: also called fixed income securities